christophersbarrett/mulberry-wiki/Components.md

-Pages in Mulberry are displayed using a combination of components as specified by the page's template.
+Pages in Mulberry are displayed using a combination of components as specified by the page's page definition.
 Each component receives information about the page that is being displayed, as well as information about where on the page the component will be displayed.